 - Close in sales to you.
-While it may seem counterintuitive to would want someone with your sales, rather than a bigger, stronger and faster teammate, it will provide you with a much better experience.
+While it may seem counterintuitive to would want someone with your sales, rather than a bigger, stronger, and faster teammate, it will provide you with a much better experience.
 People in the same sales range often encounter the same issues, look at deals similarly, have roughly the same budget, and have similar infrastructures.
 It doesn’t make sense to pair someone doing minimal sales (say $10k) with someone doing $1MM in sales because their respective businesses aren’t remotely similar.
-A deal that the million-dollar seller finds to be favorable may be horrible for a smaller seller, because they aren’t capitalized the same.
+A deal that the million-dollar seller finds to be favorable may be horrible for a smaller seller because they aren’t capitalized the same.
 Similarly, it’s easy to rally as a group.
-You can look to encourage and lift the group as whole rather than being dragged along.
+You can look to encourage and lift the group as a whole rather than being dragged along.

 - A similar mindset and goals for growing their business.
-This is incredibly important, as it is hard for fulltime people to work with part-time people, because their goals and commitment don’t align.
+This is incredibly important, as it is hard for full-time people to work with part-time people because their goals and commitment don’t align.
 You are looking for people that can contribute without being a taker OR being a workhorse for the group.
 The group has to work together as a unit.

 - Look for diverse interests or skill sets.
 While it might be cute to clone myself, it is very ineffective.
 We (my clones and I) would look at products the same way; we would target the same types of products and would miss the same things.
 While awesome, we would be a poor Mastermind.
-Instead you’ll want a diverse skill set among people who examine things differently.
-Ideally you would focus on people who specialize in different categories or sets of products and people who review different information than you.
+Instead, you’ll want a diverse skill set among people who examine things differently.
+Ideally, you would focus on people who specialize in different categories or sets of products and people who review different information than you.

 When you have decided on what you are looking for in a Mastermind, and have a good idea of what will make your team successful, it’s time to take to the streets and start talking to people.
 Ideally, you want to keep your group small.
 Mean and lean, as they say.
 These groups provide a more intimate feel, as well as generally keep more people engaged longer.
 A suggested MM size is between four and six people.
-Remember, these are people you are sharing your business with, potentially your SKUS and most importantly your philosophies which govern your business.
+Remember, these are people you are sharing your business with, potentially your SKUS, and most importantly your philosophies which govern your business.